NewGaea/kasuto_hylian/New Gaea/grammar/01_introduction_context.md

 ## Foreword

 Much thanks goes to Kasuto of Kataan for his fascinating conlang approach to the Hylian language.
-As he himself wrote: There are several websites out there which claim to provide Hylian Dictionaries.
-Each such dictionary is created by a conlanger of varying levels of experience and proficiency, and some are little more than random words that fit their authors' purposes.
+As he himself wrote: "There are several websites out there which claim to provide Hylian Dictionaries.
+Each such dictionary is created by a conlanger of varying levels of experience and proficiency, and some are little more than random words that fit their authors' purposes."

 Kasuto approached the project of a Hylian language and dictionary a bit more broadly.
 What he produced is a decidedly Indo-European feeling language, if that language were left dwelling in the midst of Japanese culture, and appropriating from it as necessary.
 This form of Hylian, though postulated as a natural language, seems much closer to an engineered language, due to the regularity and rules which Kasuto introduced.
 He does, however, admit that one of his inspirations is Esperanto, specifically in how it grammar codes its words.